karthu0301/tp/docs/DeveloperGuide.md

 Given below are instructions to test the app manually.

 **Note:** These instructions provide a foundation for testers.
-Exploratory testing is encouraged.
+Exploratory testing is encouraged.<br>

+**Disclaimer:** VitaBook does not support localization.
+Only English characters are accepted for patient data, and the UI and messages are in English.

 ---